-Creating or changing Illinois state law is a complex, time-consuming, and difficult process.
+Creating or changing Illinois state law can be a complex and time-consuming process.
 Statutory changes require passage by the Illinois legislature and approval of the governor.
-The effort requires the total mobilization of all interested persons aggressively advocating for the proposed legislation.
-While each bill and set of circumstances are unique, generally speaking, all of the following major steps are required to change Illinois law:
+The effort requires mobilization of all interested persons advocating for the proposed legislation.
+While each bill and set of circumstances are unique, the following steps are required to change Illinois law: